 Wait a minute.
 November?
 The Metrodome?
+Da-dah-DAH!
+Aaaaeeeeiiiii!!!

 The Twin Cities' gray mausoleum of a ballpark was supposed to have staged its own funeral Sunday, synchronized with game No. 162 of the regular season.
 The team had been counting down to Oct.
 3, 2009, since back in 2008.
 Through state-of-the-art marketing methodology, the Twins had managed to sell the joint out in advance for the alleged finale while wringing nostalgia out of a building known for more engineering gaffes, lousy ergonomics, cut corners and aesthetic effrontery than the last Yugo plant in Kragujevac.

 Then a funny thing happened (funny strange, not funny ha-ha): Minnesota caught Detroit in the AL Central and extended the season to a tiebreaker for the division title.
 That meant game No. 163 Tuesday (one day after the other Thing That Wouldn't Leave, Brett Favre, owned the Dome) and game No. 82 under this particular Teflon sky.
 One more opportunity for baseball fans who prefer their cathedrals plastic and pre-fab and submerged rather than, y'know, green and retro and outdoors.

 Funny thing is, the Metrodome's never-say-die attitude really suits the Twins team still playing there.
 Whether building or club, each time someone tries to pull its plug, it perks up and starts the machines to blinking again.
 And lot of folks' pulses to racing.